AlexHeyman/Cell2D-Website/README.md

-This is the in-progress website of the Cell2D game development library.
+This is the website of the Cell2D game development library.